Pixel Motion Diffusion is What We Need for Robot Control: Experiments

 \subsection{CALVIN Experiments}

-We first evaluate our \modelname on the CALVIN benchmark~\citep{mees2022calvin}.
+\bhdr{Dataset:} We first evaluate our \modelname on the CALVIN benchmark~\citep{mees2022calvin}.
 This simulated benchmark measures the long-horizon capability of robotic manipulation tasks.
-We select this environment for the challenging nature of its tasks, requiring semantic understanding and 3D awareness.

-\bhdr{Dataset:} This benchmark provides a dataset containing 4 different splits, A, B, C, and D, each containing demonstrations from distinct environments.
-Across scenes, the dataset contains 34 tasks, with a total of 24k demonstrations.
 We focus on the most challenging ABC$\rightarrow$D task setting, where the model is trained on the A, B, and C environments and then evaluated in the unseen D environment.
-Several prior works also report results using pretraining on external data, including \citep{Hu2024VideoPP,Ran25LTM, Zhang2025DreamVLAAV, Gu2023SeerLI}.
-We train our model under this setting as well, where we use the DROID dataset \citep{khazatsky2024droid} for our pretraining.

-\bhdr{Evaluation:} We follow standard evaluation protocol from ~\citep{Hu2024VideoPP}, which evaluates a given policy on 1000 episodes each containing 5 continuous tasks (i.e. task $i$ starts from the end state of task $i-1$, which is often different to what is encountered in demonstrations within the training data).
-For each task, at most 360 action steps are performed unless the task is successfully completed prior to that.
-The success rate for each consecutive task is averaged across the 1000 episodes and reported.
-Considering the 5 continuous tasks as a sequences, the average number of tasks completed by the policy (i.e. average length) is also reported.
+We follow standard evaluation protocol from ~\citep{Hu2024VideoPP, wu2023unleashing}.
+More details is provided in Supplementary Materials.

 \bhdr{Results:} We report results under two training settings, first without using any external robotic demonstration data in \Cref{tbl:calvin_only} and second with external robotic demonstration data (DROID) in \Cref{tbl:calvin_plus}.
 Since we follow evaluation protocol identical to \citep{Hu2024VideoPP,Ran25LTM}, baseline results in our tables are directly borrowed from these prior works.